 For years, in my experience, Synology has been the leader in NAS servers, but Asus has been catching up.
 And while the gap is still sizable, Asus now proves to be a formidable contender.
 Case in point: the recently released AS4002T server.

-This is a robust NAS server that rivals the DS218+.
-In my testing, the new server indeed had a more responsive interface and was better equipped in terms of network connections.
+This NAS server is a powerful rival of the DS218+.
+In my testing, the new server indeed had a more responsive interface and was better equipped for network connections.
 Overall, though, it lacks the level of depth and sophistication; the DS218+ has to offer.

-But at around $260 (disk-less) — some $40 cheaper than the DS218+ — the AS4002T is a great buy for those needing a fast, reliable server that has a lot potential, albeit, also with a bit of room for improvement.
+But at around $260 (disk-less) — some $40 cheaper than the DS218+ — the AS4002T is an excellent buy for those needing a fast, reliable server with a lot of potentials, albeit also with a bit of room for improvement.

 Asus AS4002T: Tool-less, compact design

-The AS4002T is a dual-bay server, meaning it can house two standard 3.5-inch (desktop) internal hard drive.
-The server can work with any standard SATA hard drive on the market but I tested it with the recommenced WD Red NAS hard drives.
+The AS4002T is a dual-bay server, meaning it can house two standard 3.5-inch (desktop) internal hard drives.
+The server can work with any standard SATA hard drive on the market, but I tested it with the recommenced WD Red NAS hard drives.

 This kind of design makes it very easy to replace a hard drive when need be.
 By the way, there’s no lock on the drive tray, meaning one can easily pull the drive out.
-To prevent this, the server comes with a magnetic faceplate that snaps on and covers the drive bay completely.
+The server comes with a magnetic faceplate that snaps on and covers the drive bay completely to prevent this.

 One thing about this 10GiB port: Instead of using an SFP+ port, it shares the same port design as a regular Gigabit LAN port and can work like one, too.
 The AS4002T is the first consumer NAS made by ASUSTOR that features 10Gbps of bandwidth over Ethernet and, therefore, gives consumers a certain level of flexibility.

-For comparison, the DS218+, as well as all other servers from Synology, supports a proprietary RAID called Synology Hybrid RAID (SHR) that allows for scaling up the server’s capacity on the fly without powering down the server even once.
+For comparison, the DS218+ and all other servers from Synology support a proprietary RAID called Synology Hybrid RAID (SHR) that allows for scaling up the server’s capacity on the fly without powering down the server even once.